-- Amending the Natural Resources and Environmental Protection Act to eliminate the "water bottling loophole" - Including groundwater specifically as a public resource in statute and charging appropriate state authorities with specific oversight of public trust water resources - Implementing a licensing system for water bottlers that is more restrictive than the water withdrawal assessment tool, and requiring royalties paid by water bottlers go into a segregated fund that does not revert to the state general fund and can be spent only on water infrastructure, contamination, and affordability programs - Eliminating statutory deadlines for water withdrawal permit consideration
+- Amending the Natural Resources and Environmental Protection Act to eliminate the "water bottling loophole".
+(HB 5954 of 2022) - Including groundwater specifically as a public resource in statute and charging appropriate state authorities with specific oversight of public trust water resources.
+(HB 5953 and HB 5955 of 2022) - Implementing a licensing system for water bottlers that is more restrictive than the water withdrawal assessment tool, and requiring royalties paid by water bottlers go into a segregated fund that does not revert to the state general fund and can be spent only on water infrastructure, contamination, and affordability programs. - Eliminating statutory deadlines for water withdrawal permit consideration.